 “But a question does remain: what is human and ethical cannot be defined by the same chiefs who are running the digital show right now.
 Women must be at the heart of it, and this is why the future of AI is the future for feminism, too.”

-To read the blog in full please visit the HuffPost website:
+To read the full blog written by our Head of Data Protection, please visit the HuffPost website: